ebyass/sei-project-01/README.md

 ![homepage](/assets/1.1.png)

 The invading aliens are programmed to move automatically once the game starts.
 They move from left to right and down a row each time they reach the side of the grid.
-There is a bug in the movement of the alien array which I discuss later on.
+There is a bug in the movement of the alien array which I will discuss later on.

 # Build

 My approach at the start of the project was to flesh out a wireframe.
-This was a simple design which I then built on with pseudo-coded features that I wanted to add.
-This helped me decide what to focus on for each stage of the project and helped me stay on target.
-This planning stage was very beneficial in helping me make time saving decisions such as creating the grid with a for loop in the DOM that was created when the DOM Content Loaded.
-This saved me hard coding 100 different divs in the HTML and instead the grid generated grid itself.
+This was a simple design which I built on, pseudo-coding features that I wanted to add.
+This helped me maintain focus for each stage of the project and stay on target.
+This planning stage was beneficial, helping me to make time saving decisions like creating a grid when the DOM Content Loaded with a for loop.
+This saved me from hard coding 100 different divs in the HTML.

 # Features

-My favourite feature for this game is the ‘mothership’ of Corona beers that appears at random at the top of the grid.
+My favourite feature for this game is the Mothership of Corona beers that appears at random at the top of the grid.
 If a player manages to hit this they are rewarded with double bonus points.
-Other features include sound effects, an arcade style blinking scoreboard
+Other features include sound effects and an arcade style blinking scoreboard

 ![mothership](/assets/1.2.png)